Shapi-Gang/NUSMap/docs/BACKEND_SETUP.md

 Certainly!
 Below is a more detailed guide for Step 4, which you can include in your `BACKEND_SETUP.md` file.

+Certainly, with the new directory structure, we'll place the database connection logic within the `db/` directory.
+Here's how you can update the MongoDB connection setup step in your `BACKEND_SETUP.md`:

 ## Step 4: Connect to MongoDB

-Connecting your Node.js application to MongoDB is crucial for storing and retrieving your application data.
-Follow these detailed steps to establish a connection using Mongoose, which provides a higher-level API for interacting with your MongoDB instance.
+Setting up a connection to MongoDB is a crucial step in enabling your application to interact with your database.

 ### Install Mongoose

-Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
-To install Mongoose, run the following command in your terminal:
+First, you need to install Mongoose, which is an Object Data Modeling (ODM) library for MongoDB and Node.js:

 ```sh
 npm install mongoose